Tooth Cleaning | Dental Cleaning

 Regular visits to your dentist for a teeth cleaning procedure can result in numerous benefits.
 Soda, coffee, wine, tea, and tobacco products can cause stains on the tooth surfaces.
 Stains affect the look of your smile and discolor them.
 Tooth cleaning helps to eliminate these stubborn stains for a whiter, brighter smile.
 Routine dental visits can also ensure the early detection of dental problems, including gum and bone disease.
 If you suffer from halitosis, or bad breath, a trip to the dentist may help reduce your symptoms.

-One of Our Specialist Dentist will assess you and discuss your treatment plan with you.
+Our Dentist will assess you and discuss your treatment plan with you.
 You will also receive a free Panoramic X-ray scan of your teeth.
 This gives the doctor a more in-depth look to develop a plan to give you the best results possible.